 To try out the below dashboards (or build a custom one) you will need to connect the same PostgreSQL used by CloudQuery to Grafana as a datasource.

-One of the most common but a lot of times non-trivial tasks is to find a specific when the only identifier you have is one piece of information across accounts and regions.
+One of the most common but a lot of times non-trivial tasks is to find a specific when the only identifier you have is one piece of information across accounts, regions and resource types.
 Just a few examples (as number of real-world scenarios is really indefinite ):

 Some of those can be also solved by AWS Config but has the following limitations:

-This is why we created open-source “basic inventory” grafana dashboards for 23 services that you are free to use, customize or build completely new ones (feel free to share back or suggest other):
+This is why we created open-source “basic inventory” Grafana dashboards that you are free to use, customize or build completely new ones (feel free to share back or suggest other):

 Here is an example of GCP Compute Asset inventory dashboard: